 Find out about what happens when you have radiotherapy from inside the foodpipe and about possible side effects.

 Internal radiotherapy means giving radiotherapy to the cancer from inside.
-It is called brachytherapy.
-You have the treatment in the radiotherapy department.
-It takes a few hours.
+It is also called brachytherapy.

 The treatment gives a high dose of radiation to the cancer but very little to surrounding tissues.
 It can shrink the cancer, relieve symptoms and help you feel more comfortable.
 It might slow the growth of the cancer and it can reduce pain.